When should you bring your child to the ER? And when is it safe to stay home?

 Children have strong immune responses, and while a high fever feels scary, if your child is well-appearing, it is likely your child’s appropriate response to the infection.

 Unless your child looks very ill, it is often reasonable to attempt to symptomatically treat fever and its symptoms for 1-2 days before considering going to the ER.
 Often during that time-frame, fevers will resolve without any intervention from a doctor.
-If their symptoms worsen or persist over 3 days, it’s time to head to the ER.
+If their symptoms become concerning, or persist over 3 days, it’s time to head to the ER.

 Here is a handy reference with their dosing for your child’s weight (not age).